-There is very little that you can't do Free Camping which you can do as a barrio.
+There is very little that you can't do Free Camping which you can do as a Barrio.
 The main differences are:

 - As a Barrio you get placement (reserved space) - As a Barrio you can enter events in the What?
 Where?
 When?
-Guide! - As a Barrio you qualify for Early Entry up to five days before the event. - You must have a site plan for your Barrio
+Guide!\ - As a Barrio you qualify for Early Entry of some of your group up to five days before the event. - You must have a site plan for your Barrio - You need to have a Leave-No-Trace plan and nominate a leave-no-trace lead

-- You need to have a Leave-No-Trace plan and nominate a leave-no-trace lead - You need to nominate a wellbeing lead - You need to nominate a shit ninja (person who looks after one of the porta-potties)
+• You need to nominate a wellbeing lead, a consent lead and a shit ninja (person who looks after one of the porta-potties).

-In fact, there is absolutely nothing from stopping you running an event at Nowhere, however we need to know where you and your event are, which can be a challenge in the Free Camping areas.
+\In fact, there is absolutely nothing from stopping you running an event at Nowhere, however we need to know where you and your event are, which can be a challenge in the Free Camping areas.
 Some Barrios also will gladly allow you to host an event using their space.